Britain wants EU ministers to break Hezbollah deadlock

 Several EU governments have questioned whether there is sufficient evidence to link Hezbollah to the attack in Bulgaria, according to EU diplomats.

-In London, a Foreign Office spokesman said Britain believed the evidence that the military wing of Hezbollah was a terrorist organization was "compelling' and strong enough to warrant adding it to the blacklist.
+In London, a Foreign Office spokesman said Britain believed the evidence that the military wing of Hezbollah was a terrorist organisation was "compelling' and strong enough to warrant adding it to the blacklist.

 In support of its bid, Britain has also cited a four-year jail sentence handed down by a Cypriot court in March to a Hezbollah member accused of plotting to attack Israeli interests on the island.